How to Skip Blank Rows Using a Formula in Excel – 8 Methods

 Formula Breakdown:

-Finally, the formula filters out all the blank cells by keeping only the rows without those blank cells.
+The formula filters all blank cells, keeping the rows without blank cells only.

 Perform the FILTER Function to Skip Blank Rows in Excel